Ismo Junni

 Ismo Kullervo Junni (27 June 1943 – 3 November 1995) was a Finnish serial killer and arsonist, who carried out several of his killings and arson in the Kivinokka summer camp area in Herttoniemi, Helsinki.

 The defining characteristic of Junni's killings was that he removed his victim's teeth.
 For example, while killing his wife, he pulled out her teeth and later stole his friend's dental prosthesis, which he kept.

 Murders

-Junni committed his first homicide in August 1980, when he killed his wife in Kontula.
+Junni committed his first homicide in August 1980, when he killed his wife Kaija in Kontula.
 He was questioned on the matter, but there was insufficient evidence against him, and the case was recorded as an accident.

 Junni committed his next murders at the Kivinokka summer camp, in Herttoniemi, in June 1986.
 In this case, his colleagues Seppo Mäntyniemi and Juha Väre were the victims.
 He then set fire to the crime scene.

 In July 1986, Junni killed his friend, Matti Haapanen, and then set fire to his summer home.

 The last death occurred in 1988 when Junni burned Pauli Sironen alive in his summer home.

 Junni showed particular interest in cadavers, and often visited the mortuary.